EMERGING MARKETS-Latam FX loses on Europe political, economic risks

 Lower interest rates reduce the draw of Brazilian debt for foreign investors and could sap the dollar inflows that fueled the real's nearly 10 percent rally in January and February.

-The capital flows into Colombia, by contrast, have been driven more by foreign direct investment that the country has encouraged in its oil and mining industries.
+The capital flows into Colombia, by contrast, have been driven more by foreign direct investments that the country has encouraged in its oil and mining industries.

 Analysts say Colombia is unlikely to restrict foreign direct investment flows, which rose 30 percent from a year earlier to $4.3 billion in the first quarter, dwarfing the central bank's $20 million daily dollar purchases.

-Colombia's peso firmed 0.1 percent on Monday to 1769.5, adding to a more than 9.5 percent rally this year, making it the best year-to-date performer of 152 world currencies tracked by Thomson Reuters.
-(Additional reporting by Nelson Bocanegra, Brian Ellsworth and Luciana Lopez; Editing by Andrea Ricci and Andrew Hay)
+Colombia's peso firmed 0.1 percent on Monday, adding to a more than 9.5 percent rally this year, making it the best year-to-date performer of 152 world currencies tracked by Thomson Reuters.
+(Additional reporting by Nelson Bocanegra and Brian Ellsworth; Editing by Andrea Ricci)

 MILAN, Feb 3 Telecom Italia on Friday posted a better than expected 14.4 percent rise in full-year core earnings, helped by cost cuts and its domestic operations returning to growth.